 - Sow culling decisions (parity, productivity, body condition)

 A fattener farmer who decides to add sows in month 3 of their first cycle typically loses 30-50% of expected output in year 1 from skill gaps alone.
 Time the transition deliberately.
-Watch farrowings at a neighbor's farm before doing your own.
+Watch a few farrowings at a neighbor's farm before doing your own.
 Apprentice with an experienced sow farmer for 2-3 months if you can.
+Sus, the farmers who skip this step are the ones who panic-sell a sow in month 7.

 Bisaya / Cebuano